Balla6/ab-testing-conversion-optimization/README.md

 ## Executive Summary

-This project evaluates whether a new product experience improves user conversion rates using an A/B testing framework.
+In this project I analyze an A/B test to evaluate whether a new product experience improves user conversion rates.

-The treatment group achieved a **15.53%** conversion rate compared to **10.53%** for the control group, representing an **absolute uplift of 5.01 percentage points** and a **relative improvement of 47.6%**.
+The treatment group achieved a **15.53%** conversion rate compared to **10.53%** for the control group.
+This represents an **absolute increase of 5.01 percentage points** (about a **47.6% relative improvement**).

-A two-proportion Z-test confirms that the difference is **statistically significant**, and power analysis indicates that the experiment had sufficient sample size to detect the observed effect.
+A two-proportion Z-test shows that this difference is **statistically significant**, meaning the improvement is very unlikely to be caused by random variation.
+Power analysis also confirms that the experiment had more than enough data to detect the observed effect.

-The treatment also outperformed the control group across all geographic segments (**US, UK, Canada**), suggesting that the improvement is stable rather than isolated to a single region.
+The treatment outperformed the control across all geographic segments (**US, UK, and Canada**), which suggests the improvement is consistent rather than isolated to one region.

-Based on the observed uplift, deploying the treatment to a population of roughly **70,000 users** could generate approximately **3,500 additional conversions**.
+If this change were rolled out to roughly **70,000 users**, it could generate around **3,500 additional conversions**.

-**Recommendation:** Roll out the treatment experience globally.
+**Conclusion:** the experiment results support deploying the treatment version.

 ---

-# Project Overview
+## Project Overview

-A product team introduced a new webpage experience intended to improve user conversions.
-The goal of this analysis is to determine whether the treatment version leads to a statistically significant improvement in conversion performance compared to the control version.
+A product team introduced a redesigned webpage aimed at improving conversion rates.
+The goal of this analysis is to determine whether the new version actually improves performance compared to the existing experience.

-Using A/B testing methodology, the project evaluates the experiment results, quantifies the treatment effect, and estimates the potential business impact of deploying the new experience.
+Using a standard A/B testing workflow, this project:

+- compares conversion rates between control and treatment groups
+- evaluates statistical significance
+- estimates uncertainty using confidence intervals
+- checks whether the experiment had enough data to detect the effect
+- examines whether the results are consistent across different countries
+- translates the experiment results into potential business impact

 ---

-# Why This Project Matters
+## Why This Project Matters

-A/B testing is one of the most important tools in product analytics and experimentation.
-Product teams must determine not only whether a metric changed, but whether the change is **statistically reliable, practically meaningful, and consistent across user segments**.
+A/B testing is one of the core tools used by product and growth teams.
+In practice, teams don't just ask whether a metric changed — they want to know:

-This project demonstrates a realistic experimentation workflow including:

-- validating experiment data
-- estimating conversion uplift
-- testing statistical significance
-- quantifying uncertainty using confidence intervals
-- evaluating sample adequacy through power analysis
-- assessing performance across geographic segments
-- translating experiment results into business impact
+- Is the change statistically reliable?
+- Is the improvement meaningful from a business perspective?
+- Does the effect hold across different user segments?

+This project walks through that full workflow and demonstrates how experiment results can be turned into a data-driven product decision.

 ---

-# Dataset
+## Dataset

-The dataset contains user-level experiment observations with the following fields:
+The dataset contains user-level observations from the experiment with the following fields:

-- **country** — geographic segment of the user
+- **country** – the user’s geographic region
-- **group** — experiment assignment (control or treatment)
+- **group** – whether the user was assigned to the control or treatment experience
-- **converted** — whether the user completed the conversion event (0 or 1)
+- **converted** – whether the user completed the conversion event (0 or 1)

 **Total observations:**
 **69,889 users**